plotly/plotly.github.io/_posts/2015-04-21-bubble-chart.md

 imageurl: /static/images/bubble-chart/thum-bubble-chart.png
 state: active
 tags: basic
-meta_description: Make a bubble chart online and for free with Plotly
+meta_description: A bubble chart is a variation of a scatter plot, where each point can have a different radius, representing an extra dimension of data.
+In this step-by-step tutorial, learn to make a bubble chart online with Plotly.
 ---

 #Make a Bubble Chart